EQUINE BEHAVIOUR BAG216

 • Horses evolved as herd animals, because they were vulnerable to attack by predators if they were alone in an open grassland environment.
 Being in a group increased the ability to detect and escape a threat.
 As a result, horses have evolved an inherent need to be near and interact with other horses.
 The need for social contact with other horses is essential.

 • Horses have developed a flight behaviour (running away) as a natural reaction to threat.
 Their physiology has even adapted to support this behaviour.
-A horses first reaction to any threat or fear will naturally be to run away, and that behaviour is fixed in it’s genetics.
+A horses first reaction to any threat or fear will naturally be to run away, and that behaviour is fixed in its genetics.

 Domesticated Horse Behaviour is Different

-Domestication of horses has affected it’s genetics and inherent behaviours; but to a limited degree.
+Domestication of horses has affected its genetics and inherent behaviours; but to a limited degree.

 Domestic horses may differ from wild ancestors and relatives in the following ways not just because they are around humans from birth, but also because these characteristics have been bred into them over time: